maiyerlee/prompt_eng_notes/README.md

 Iterative Prompt Development
 - ML: Idea -> Implementation (code/data) -> Experimental results/Error analysis -> Idea...
 - Idea -> Prompt -> Results/Analysis -> Idea...
+- Process: try -> analyze where model can improve on -> clarify instructions, allow model time to "think" -> refine prompts with a batch of examples

 Prompt Guildlines:
 - Be clear and specific
 - Analyze why result does not give desired output
 - Refine the idea and the prompt
 - Repeat